RichardNooooh/CSDI-MPM/docs/commonErrors.md

 ## Pressure oscillations or volumetric locking

 This is a common phenomena in explicit timestep MPM due to high stiffness and/or the null space error.
-You'll have to relax the material parameters to mitigate it or modify the "points per cell" ratio (see paper).
+If these oscillations swing wildly between positive and negative values, you'll have to relax the material parameters to mitigate it or modify the "points per cell" ratio (see paper).

+You may also see smaller oscillations or "noise" in the geometry/pressures if you are using FLIP velocity updates.
+FLIP is known to be less stable than PIC velocity updates, while preserving energy much better than PIC.
+I do not recommend using FLIP updates for *any* of the membrane point method examples due to this.